Note Project: Write a Note, Change a Life

 The Note Project grew out of a simple note of gratitude for a memory shared between O'Mary and his sister.
 "That note healed years of self-doubt for me, and taught me firsthand about the power of appreciation," O'Mary said.

-O'Mary told his story in The Note, an award-winning book that has touched millions of lives since its publication in 2011.
-The Living Now Book Awards called it "the best gift book of the year."
+O'Mary told his story in The Note, an award-winning book that has touched millions of lives since its publication in 2009.
+Two years later, the Living Now Book Awards called it "the best gift book of the year."

 Will you pledge to send a thank-you note to someone in your life?
 Your participation in the Note Project is free, and each pledge counts as one vote toward O'Mary's million note goal.